 Variations

-Strawberry bundt cake- This strawberry bundt cake is made with fresh strawberries, and fresh strawberry puree and is topped with a strawberry glaze.
+- Strawberry Bundt Cake: Made with fresh strawberry puree and topped with a vibrant strawberry glaze.

-Mini strawberry cheesecakes- These mini strawberry cheesecakes are made with a graham cracker crust, topped with an easy and creamy cheesecake filling, and topped with homemade strawberry topping.
+- Mini Strawberry Cheesecakes: Featuring a graham cracker crust, creamy cheesecake filling, and homemade strawberry topping.

 📖 Recipe